armory/docs/content/en/docs/spinnaker/using-dinghy.md

 ### Intended workflow

 The Pipelines as Code feature is intended to make it much faster and easier for developers to get a brand new application up and running.
 The general workflow for new projects is:

 1. Developer creates a new project in source control
 2. They create a Dinghyfile to build the application and pipelines in Spinnaker (even easier if there is a Module Repo set up with a templatized set of pipelines)
-3. When the code is committed to "master", Armory Spinnaker picks up the Dinghyfile, renders it, and applies it to Spinnaker, creating the application and the pipelines.
+1. When the code is committed to "master", Armory picks up the Dinghyfile, renders it, and applies it to Spinnaker, creating the application and the pipelines.